GUIDE 2025

 It is easy to get flustered or frustrated in the face of tears.
 Of course, the person needs to hear the message as kindly and empathetically as possible, but the message is the message.

-Remember, a hard message does not have to come with a stern voice or tone.
-Instead, deliver it thoughtfully and considerately.
+Remember, a complicated message must not be delivered in a stern voice or tone.
+Instead, it can be delivered thoughtfully and considerately.

 If the employee’s behavior is a constant issue and pattern, you must address the person’s reactive tendency head-on.
 For example, you can say, “I notice you always get [upset] during feedback.
 However, I have your best interests at heart.
-So what can I do to help you receive feedback with more acceptance?
+So, how can I help you receive feedback with more acceptance?
 And here is what I require from you in these interactions.”

 Break the repetitive and toxic cycle of avoiding difficult feedback conversations.